 Our alumni are resilient, adaptable, and competent working professionals.
 Graduates of the program work in a wide variety of institutions, including the National Gallery, National Museum of the American Indian, the Air and Space Museum, the Morgan Library, the Museum of the City of New York, Palm Springs Art Museum in California, and the Japanese Gardens in Portland, Oregon.

-Application deadline: February 1 for fall admission (January 1 if you are applying for a McNair Graduate Fellowship or a University African American Fellowship).
+Application deadline: February 1 for fall admission.
 Museum studies currently does not offer spring admission.